B2B ecommerce is on a roll. In 2021, B2B ecommerce grew 1.17 times faster than all U.S. manufacturing and distributor sales.

 Additional sales channels

 Don’t be afraid to use other sales channels to promote your products or services.
 Joining a B2B marketplace can help you get your business in front of new customers, accelerating your progress from the start-up stage to the growth stage.
+This is just one of many ecommerce tools available to you to supercharge your business and it definitely shouldn't be slept on.

 What Are the Best B2B Ecommerce Platforms?